 Habitat and Conservation

-Whirligig beetles occur in many types of aquatic habitats, including ponds, lakes and streams.
+Whirligig beetles occur in many types of aquatic habitats, including ponds, lakes, and streams.
 They can swim almost as effortlessly underwater as they do on the surface, making them difficult to catch.
 Their wings are well developed, so whirligigs can fly to a new home if their pond or stream should dry up.

 Food

-These beetles and their larvae are carnivorous.
-The larvae eat other aquatic insects and invertebrates.
 The adults often feed on land insects that fall into the water.
-They are attracted to the waves caused by the struggling insect, and sometimes a group of whirligigs can be seen crowding around one of these meals, each trying to take bites from it.
+They are attracted to the waves caused by the struggling insect, and sometimes a group of whirligigs can be seen crowding around one of these meals, each trying to take bites of it.
 They also function as scavengers, eating dead creatures, too.

 Life Cycle

 Eggs are laid on the surfaces of submerged aquatic plants.
 The larvae are not as commonly seen as the adults and spend most of their time crawling on the bottom or sometimes swimming with sinuous movements.
-When grown, the larvae crawl out of the water and form pupas on nearby plants.
+When grown, the larvae crawl out of the water and pupate on nearby plants.
 The adults return to water and overwinter in mud and debris.
 In spring, they emerge from hibernation and form hunting groups.

 Human Connections

-Whirligigs employ a simple form of radar when they use water ripples to detect food or other whirligigs on the surface.
+Whirligig beetles employ a simple form of radar when they use water ripples to detect food or other whirligigs on the surface.
 Like bats, which use a kind of sonar, they pioneered “technologies” that humans have only fairly recently developed.

 Ecosystem Connections